 Singita Grumeti Reserve, Tanzania

-Famous Guests Dwight Howard, Oprah, Justin Timberlake and Jessica Biel, and Charlize Theron
+Famous Guests Dwight Howard, Oprah, Justin Timberlake and Jessica Biel, Ellen DeGeneres, and Charlize Theron

 Singita Grumeti Reserve is US billionaire Paul Tudor Jones’ private game reserve west of the Serengeti in Tanzania.
 It was once heavily poached and now is being rehabbed.
 There are 5 small lodges and camps.
 Sasakwa Lodge is like a presidential palace atop a large hill.
 The views are jaw dropping however being so high the wildebeest looks like ants… I could easily live here.
 Each room has its own pool, fireplace, etc. There is a spa, gym, billiards room, tennis courts, etc. Faru Faru Lodge is in my opinion the perfect blend of luxury and wilderness.
 You are much closer to the wildlife here and this place has the best lunches I have ever had.
 Sabora Plains is an old style luxurious tented camp whilst Singita Explore is offers the smallest tented rooms – very modern, chic, and cool though.
 Singita Safari House is where you go with a small group of friends or as a family looking for an exclusive experience.
 I could live here as well!
 Wildlife viewing in the Singita Grumeti Reserve is best around May / June when the wildebeest migration comes through.
 Watch out for tsetse flies which we call flying teeth… they are truly annoying.

 Famous Guests Tom Cruise, Naomi Campbell, Bill Gates